Outside the Heritage listed entrance to Victoria Park.

 All these occasions bring people together.
 People who have known each other for a long time yet have not seen each other in ages, who start talking like they saw each other only last weekend.

-The footy and Collingwood footy club for me is a 40 plus year relationship, it allows me to catch up with a very special friend who I have been going to Collingwood games with for near on 30 years, Collingwood is the thread that binds us together, no matter what directions our lives take.
+The footy and Collingwood footy club for me is a 40-plus-year relationship, it allows me to catch up with a very special friend who I have been going to Collingwood games for near on 30 years, Collingwood is the thread that binds us together, no matter what directions our lives take.

 Collingwood lost the first two games we attended this year, but the beauty of footy is there’s always next week and the beauty of kids is they always put things into perspective.